Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_CallLiveTranscription/readme.md

 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you would like to clone the sample to.
 2. git clone `https://github.com/Azure-Samples/Communication-Services-dotnet-quickstarts.git`.
-3. Navigate to `CallAutomation_CallLiveTanscription` folder and open `CallAutomation_CallLiveTanscription.sln` file.
+3. Navigate to `CallAutomation_CallLiveTranscription` folder and open `CallAutomation_CallLiveTranscription.sln` file.

 ##### 2. Setup and host your Azure DevTunnel